andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 To explore their lofty kingdom
 </p>

-If we were standing on the pavement of 5th Avenue the top of this mountain would look down on the spire of the Empire State Building.
+If we were standing on the pavement of 5th Avenue in New York City the top of this mountain would look down on the spire of the Empire State Building.
 It seems an insurmountable task; a hopeless fight against the relentless tug of gravity.